OXID-eSales/stripe-module/docs/payment-component/README.md

 **Modern Headless Payment Architecture for Enterprise E-Commerce**

-Version: 2.0.0 (Refactored)
-Date: 2025-10-09
-Based on: OXID PayPal Module v2.6.2-rc.4 (Refactored to Event-Driven)

----

 ## What Is This?

 This documentation describes a **modern event-driven payment component architecture** that replaces traditional controller-driven checkout flows with a headless, event-based system.
 Build payment modules for multiple providers on top of this foundation:

-- **Payment Providers:** Stripe, PayPal, Adyen, Amazon Pay, Mollie, Klarna, etc.
+- **Payment Providers:** Stripe, Paypal, Adyen, Amazon Pay, Mollie, Klarna, etc.
 - **E-commerce Platforms:** OXID, Shopware, Magento, WooCommerce, custom platforms

 ## Architecture Philosophy